-Area Evaluation Suggested Steps Quality Learning Evaluation of data is being done but needs improvement.
+Area Evaluation Suggested Steps Quality Learning Evaluation Evaluation of data is being done but needs improvement.
 Learning support is working with students at an individual level and only collaboratively working with teachers when needed.
-Evaluate classroom practice to reflects a clear understanding of various learning strategies Internal data needs to be analysed on a termly basis.
+Evaluate classroom practice to reflects a clear understanding of various learning strategies Suggested Steps Internal data needs to be analysed on a termly basis.
 External NAPLAN data results to be evaluated at a specialised and designed cohort level.
 Hold dedicated staff meetings to analyise NAPLAN data to incorporate into the teaching program for the following year Learning Support to be results driven and ensuring that differentiation is occurring through collaborative teaching and evaluation of learning.
 Further professional development in 'Get Reading Right' to enhance teacher's implementation of synthetic phonics as well Guided Reading.
 Implementation of decodable readers within classroom.
 Utilise volunteers and/or buddy reading to assist in daily reading.
 Review Reading to Learn strategies with all staff on a termly basis to integrate more writing opportunities.
 Continue to implement the R2L guidelines to consistently and sustainably evaluate 'Reading to Learn' without external consultation.
 Primary to review diagnostic tests that are suitable to Primary to be completed at the beginning of the year.
 Complete tests throughout the year to monitor student progress (focus group).

-- Measurement of student learning needs to be after each lesson and teachers properly evaluate what the learning looks like.
-Current real-world context is looked at through KIQ in units of work and social skills programs but is not being used consistently.
-AAA Students should be doing more peer and self-assessment - assessment 'as' learning.
+Measurement of student learning needs to be after each lesson and teachers properly evaluate what the learning looks like.
+Current real-world context is looked at through KIQ in units of work and social skills programs but is not being used consistently. peer and self-assessment - assessment 'as' learning.
 More follow up of social skills across the whole school.
-In the classroom, making clearer links with KIQ.
-Look at giving time for study skills and time management where study days are given for students to learn how to study subject specific content.
-Quality Teaching - Multiple opportunities are available for concrete, hands-on Mathematics activities during student-centred learning.
-A Review current support for students in Numeracy.
-Investigate possible programs/practices to support developing foundation numeracy skills.
-Teachers are currently teaching engaging students in activities that encourage some independent learning.
-AAA More thinking routines and higher order activities to be taught.
+In the classroom, making clearer links Quality Teaching - Multiple opportunities are available for concrete, hands- on Mathematics activities during student-centred learning.
+Review current support for students in Numeracy.
+Investigate possible programs/practices to support developing foundation numeracy skills. - Teachers are currently teaching engaging students in activities that encourage some independent learning.
+More thinking routines and higher order activities to be taught.
 Engaging and challenging classroom activities.
 Teacher Observations need to be targeting pedagogy.
 Teachers need to use goals and goal setting at a HOD and Mentor teacher level to be managed and followed up. - Teachers are using the backward design process to plan effective lessons and learning experiences collaboratively.
-AAA Teachers collaboratively plan and implement lessons using the backwards design model - sequencing lessons to help students build skills to perform well in assessments for Learning Primary Coordinators to work with teachers to collaboratively review the programming.
-Learning intentions are displayed and communicated in all classes. and communicated in all classes, but a greater emphasis need to be placed on students comprehending the LT and checking their understanding regularly (more emphasis on 'evidence of learning')
+Teachers collaboratively plan and implement lessons using the backwards design model - sequencing lessons to help students build skills to perform well in assessments for Learning Primary Coordinators to work with teachers to collaboratively review the programming.
+Learning intentions are displayed and communicated in all classes, but a greater emphasis need to be placed on students comprehending the LT and checking their understanding regularly (more emphasis on ' evidence of learning')